Basics of IP Explained: What are Intellectual Property Rights?

 Design patents refer to the patent on appearance, shape or configuration of the object.
 It is important that this new design must be an integral part of that object.

 Plant patents, as the name indicates, refer to patent to protect a new and different variety of a plant.
 In this case, the plant should be able to reproduce using grafting of cutting of that plant, which is also termed as asexual reproduction.

 Now, let us try to understand the key differences in these types of patents with an example:

 A person ‘X’ invents a new procedure in which a new variety of flower-bearing plant can be grown indoors without using soil or manure or seeds in a particular cylindrical box.
 The inventor X can thus file 3 patent applications.

 Firstly, he can file a utility patent for this new process in which the plant is grown.
-The subject matter will be the ‘how to grow plant’ for this application.
+The subject matter will be ‘how to grow plant’ for this application.

 Secondly, X can file a plant patent for the new variety of plant which he has created and that the same can grow without any seed.
-The subject matter for the application will be ‘new class of flower-bearing plant’.
+The subject matter for the application will be a ‘new class of flower-bearing plant’.

-Thirdly, X can file design application for that particular cylindrical box for its peculiar features, wherein the plant can grow roots without any soil.
+Thirdly, X can file a design application for that particular cylindrical box for its peculiar features, wherein the plant can grow roots without any soil.
 The subject matter for this application will be ‘box in which plant grows’.

 Thus, it is aptly clear that for holistic protection, inventor X should file applications for all the three categories of patents.
 This will ensure that no other person can infringe his novel find in any manner.

-Patent protection not only helps the inventor to enjoy benefits of his research in creating a new product or process, it also helps the economy grow.
+Patent protection not only helps the inventor to enjoy the benefits of his research in creating a new product or process, but it also helps the economy grow.
 It fuels technical know-how in the world and further promotes creativity and knowledge sharing.